core-wg/resource-directory/draft-ietf-core-resource-directory.md

                                            +----o context o
                                                  ooooooooo
 ~~~~
-{: #fig-ER-RD title='E-R Model of the content of the Resource Directory' align="left"}
+{: #fig-ER-RD title='ER Model of the content of the Resource Directory' align="left"}

 The model shown in {{fig-ER-RD}} models the contents of the resource directory which contains in addition to /.well-known/core: